mikedilger/nostr-next/what_can_breaking_get_us.md

 I am currently against this kind of break.
 I don't think the benefits even come close to outweighing the cost.
 But if I learned about other things that we could "fix" by restructuring the events, I could possibly change my mind.

+# Replacing Relay URLs

+Nostr is defined by relays that are addressed by websocket URLs.
+If that changed, that would be a significant break.
+Many (maybe even most) current event kinds would need superceding.

+The most reasonable change is to define relays with nostr identities, specifying their pubkey instead of their URL.

+What could we gain by this?

+- We could ditch reliance on DNS.
+Relays could publish events under their nostr identity that advertise their current IP address(es).
+- We could ditch certificates because relays could generate ed25519 keypairs for themselves (or indeed just self-signed certificates which might be much more broadly supported) and publish their public ed25519 key in the same replaceable event where they advertise their current IP address(es).

+This is a huge break, but also gives us something huge.

+I am strongly ambivalent about this idea.

 # Protocol Messaging and Transport

 The protocol messages of nostr are the next level of breakage.
-We could preserve keypair identities, all current events, but just break the protocol of how clients and relay communicate this data.
+We could preserve keypair identities, all current events, and current relay URL references, but just break the protocol of how clients and relay communicate this data.

 This would not necessarily break relay and client implementations at all, so long as the new protocol were opt-in.